-- Respecting the decision of the whistleblower as to how much personal information will be provided; and,. - Adhering to Canada's Criminal Code which means TSHCToronto Seniors Housing Corporation cannot dismiss, suspend, demote, discipline, harass, or otherwise disadvantage whistleblowers, or deny youthem a benefit of employment when the information provided was given in good faith and thatwas reasonably believed to be true and accurate.
+- expected to reveal the whistleblower's identity, with others, including a law enforcement agency without the whistleblower's explicit consent. - Respecting the decision of the whistleblower as to how much personal information will be provided; and, - Adhering to Canada's Criminal Code which means TSHCToronto Seniors Housing Corporation cannot dismiss, suspend, demote, discipline, harass, or otherwise disadvantage whistleblowers, or deny youthem a benefit of employment when the information provided was given in good faith and that was reasonably believed to be true and accurate.

 TSHCToronto Seniors Housing Corporation will not tolerate wrongdoing or reprisals against anyone who reports wrongdoing, and all employees have a duty to report suspected wrongdoing.
-No employee or Directormember of the Board of Directors will take any action in reprisal against a Whistleblower for making, or being suspected of making, a report of wrongdoing under this policyPolicy.
-No employee or Directormember of the Board of Directors will take any action in reprisal against any person who participates in an investigation under this policyPolicy.
+No employee or Directors will take any action in reprisal against a Whistleblower for making, or being suspected of making, a report of wrongdoing under this policy Policy.
+No employee or Directorsmember of the Board of Directors will take any action in reprisal against any person who participates in an investigation under this policy Policy.

-An employee who is found to have engaged in reprisal prohibited by this policyPolicy shall be the subject of discipline, up to and including dismissal for cause.
+An employee who is found to have engaged in reprisal prohibited by this policy Policy shall be the subject of discipline, up to and including dismissal for cause.

-Reprisal by a Directormember of the Board of Directors shall be treated in the same manner as a violation of the Code of Ethics and Conduct for the Board of Directors.
+Reprisal by a Director member of the Board of Directors shall be treated in the same manner as a violation of the Code of Ethics and Conduct for the Board of Directors.
 Conduct prohibited by this policyPolicy, which is contrary to legislation, including that of a criminal nature, may be addressed or reported accordingly.